-For vacations of one (1) regularly scheduled workday or longer, employees shall submit a vacation request before December 1 of the preceding year.
-No more than one (1) Ranger/Lead Ranger per calendar day, per Geographical Area, and no more than one Supervising Ranger per calendar day shall be entitled to a guaranteed vacation.
-During each annual vacation calendar request period, each employee will be limited to two (2) vacation request periods based upon seniority for the first goaround, not to exceed their annual accrual.
-Then the calendar will be re-circulated a second time for an additional two (2) vacation requests, and then re-circulated a third time for an additional two (2) vacation requests to be scheduled if scheduling opportunities exist (tied to minimum staffing level requirements).
-If a vacation request or total amount of time requested is going to exceed an employee's annual accrual amount, the Area Superintendent must approve such a request.

-Employees may submit vacation requests on or after December 1, at least ninety (90) days before the requested vacation time.
+- 1. Guaranteed Vacation Calendar: For vacations of one (1) regularly scheduled workday or longer, employees shall submit a vacation request before December 1 of the preceding year.
+No more than one (1) Ranger/Lead Ranger per calendar day, per Geographical Area, and no more than one (1) Supervising Ranger per calendar day shall be entitled to a guaranteed vacation.
+During each annual vacation calendar request period, each employee will be limited to two (2) vacation request periods based upon seniority for the first go around, not to exceed their annual accrual.
+Then the calendar will be re-circulated a second time for an additional two (2) vacation requests, and then re-circulated a third time for an additional two (2) vacation requests.
+If a vacation request or total amount of time requested is going to exceed an employee's annual accrual amount, the Area Superintendent must approve such a request. - 2.
+Vacation requests submitted on or before December 1: Vacation requests for the upcoming year not requested through the guaranteed vacation calendar shall be considered on a seniority basis.
+If there are no "conflicting vacation requests," the request shall be guaranteed.
+A "conflicting vacation request" is a request for a day off that is already guaranteed for one (1) Ranger/Lead Ranger per calendar day, per Geographical Area, or one (1) Supervising Ranger per calendar day. - 3.
+Vacation requests submitted after December 1: Employees may submit vacation requests after December 1, at least ninety (90) days before the requested vacation time.
 These requests shall be reviewed on a first come-first served basis.
-If there are no "conflicting vacation requests," the request shall be guaranteed.

-If unanticipated vacation needs arise during the course of the year, requests shall be submitted no later than the three (3) weeks prior to the last Friday of the current work schedule.
+If there are no "conflicting vacation requests," the request shall be guaranteed. - 4.
+Short notice request: If unanticipated vacation needs arise during the course of the year, requests shall be submitted no later than the three (3) weeks prior to the last Friday of the current work schedule.
 Such requests shall be approved based upon operational requirements of the work location and on a first come, first serve basis.
 The schedule will typically be posted two weeks prior to the last Friday of the current schedule.

-Vacation requests not submitted within the timelines outlined above, will be considered on a caseby-case basis by the employee's supervisor.
-Staffing levels and operational need will be the primary consideration in approving vacation requests.
+Vacation requests not submitted within the timelines outlined above, will be considered on a case by-case basis by the employee's supervisor.
+Staffing levels and operational needs will be the primary consideration in approving vacation requests.